 Is a Sacrifice Needed?

 God is also a just God.
 He is the author of the law and the ultimate judge of it.
 The Bible states clearly that the wages of sin is death (Romans 6:23).
 So then how is sin paid for?
-It’s an offense punishable by death.
+It’s an offense punishable by death so the bad news is because humanity is fallen and sinful, we are all given the death penalty.
 So just praying for God to forgive you would be nice, but who then pays for that offense?
 If a judge let go of a criminal that killed someone because he wanted to be “nice”, is that justice?
 Because he has the power to pardon an offense he then should, simply on the premise that he has the capability to?
 This doesn’t work in real life nor does it work in the Bible.

 The Ultimate Sacrifice